 Our floors are durable and easy to keep clean.
 With proper maintenance, your wood floor will retain its beauty for years to come.

-It’s also worth bearing in mind that light-stained and light-coloured species of wood are more sensitive to wear-and-tear than dark ones, and therefore require more frequent cleaning and maintenance.
+It’s also worth bearing in mind that light-stained and light-colored species of wood are more sensitive to wear-and-tear than dark ones, and therefore require more frequent cleaning and maintenance.
 For optimal care, ensure entrances are properly designed and have an area for wiping shoes.
 Below you will find an overview of maintenance requirements for domestic applications.

 Maintenance Guide Domestic Areas